marcushaddon/decision-table/README.md

   - rules not covering all variables in the model
   - rules specifying invalid values for a given variable.

-Additionally, if the table contains overlapping rules specifying the *same* action, it will display a warning, since this is valid and sometimes useful for making the table understandable, but if done unintentionally, may signal confusion about the business logic.
+Additionally, if the table contains **redundant** rules (two or more rules specifying the *same* action), it will display a warning, since this is valid and sometimes useful for making the table understandable, but if done unintentionally, may signal confusion about the business logic.

 If you want to check a table for errors without creating or overwriting an existing document, you can use the command `check-table`: